- Future Kansas City Chiefs quarterback Patrick Mahomes participated in a youth baseball tournament on ESPN in 2010

 Considering he signed a $503 million contract with the Chiefs in July 2020, Mahomes is likely never going to play an inning of professional baseball.
 That doesn’t mean he can’t get his kicks in and spend time around his childhood love.

 Shortly after signing the extension, Mahomes bought an ownership stake in the Kansas City Royals.
-He attended Opening Day earlier this year, the team’s first game with fans since the end of the 2019 season, and spoke glowingly of the franchise after a solid start.
+He attended Opening Day in 2021, the team’s first game with fans since the end of the 2019 season, and spoke glowingly of the franchise after a solid start.

-We’ll see what Mahomes has in mind after the Royals finished 74-88 in 2021.
+We’ll see what Mahomes has in mind since the Royals finished 74-88 in 2021 and have been even worse in 2022.
 The Royals haven’t posted a winning season since defeating the New York Mets, one of Mahomes Sr.’s former teams, in the 2015 World Series.